joelclermont/joelclermont.com/source/_posts/2013-03-27-day-one-with-go.markdown

 ```
 ## Interfaces

-Interfaces can be used *without* needing to declare that your class implements an interface.
-Go is smart enough to see that your class conforms to the interface and figures that out for you.
+Interfaces can be used *without* needing to declare that your ~~class~~ type implements an interface.
+Go is smart enough to see that your ~~class~~ type conforms to the interface and figures that out for you.
 Let this sink in for a bit and you'll see how genius it is.
 If my brief description wasn't enough for you, read this [post on the Go blog](http://golangtutorials.blogspot.com/2011/06/interfaces-in-go.html) for more details.

+Edit: As @elimisteve points out in the comments, Go doesn't have classes.
+Changing `class` to `type` to be more accurate.
+Thanks!

 ## Concurrency